Climate change in Washington: Prohibition of recyclables in garbage

+Two years prior to the enforcement of this ordinance, in order to put the new recycling requirements into practice, Seattle Public Utilities started educational outreach programs through direct mail and an automated (206) RECYCLE phone number was established to help answer basic questions about recycling requirements.
+One year later, in 2005 contractors and inspectors placed notice tags on garbage cans and dumpsters that contained significant amounts of recyclables as an advanced fair warning.

 Job growth

 Forbes magazine ranked Washington State the fifth best state in the nation for business, and 3rd for environmental quality.
 The emerging "green economy" (green collar jobs) designed to achieve efforts toward low carbon and sustainability is anchored by clean energy.
 WA is a national leader in addressing climate change and has taken steps to reduce its climate impact, and as a result opportunities for growth in the economy have been generated.
 Sustainable family wage jobs are developed through a focus on cleaner energy, smarter use of natural resources, and adoption of advanced technology.
 State Energy Policy Office studies documented 3,800 clean energy jobs in 1998 and 8,400 jobs in 2004.
 The Washington Climate Advisory Team (CAT) expects the state to meet Governor Gregoire's job creation goal of 25,000 clean energy jobs by 2020.
 And, Washington could potentially reach 31,000 family-wage jobs by 2025.